-The 2016 UK Mathematical Olympiad for Girls (MOG), will take place on Tuesday 11th October.
-Entries will be taken online in the autumn term.
+The next Mathematical Olympiad for Girls will take place in late 2017.

 EGMO16 press release by the sponsor of the UK EGMO team, Man Group.